strellic/Hackbox/README.md

 ![](https://i.gyazo.com/4e43f2fcffb308634ad8c36ee7f92398.png)

 ## Setup
 Before starting the setup for `hackbox_client` and `hackbox_server`, the OpenVPN Docker container system needs to be created first.
+Make sure the user you run the commands as is `root`, or is in the `docker` group!

 Run the following setup commands to initialize the OpenVPN docker container:
 ```bash